 - Current YouTube URL of the incorrect topic page

-- Desired URL, if there is one.
+- The desired URL, if there is one.
 (If there isn’t one then just say “Please move to a new page” or "Please move to a new topic page”.)

 Regarding Topic Pages and YouTube: